Dog collar: Head halters

 Head halters, also called head collars, are similar in design to a halter for a horse.
 They are sold under several brand names.
 Brands include Comfort Trainer, Canny Collar, Halti, Gentle Leader, and Snoot Loop amongst several others.
 Brand names are also used when referring to these collars most commonly Halti or Gentle Leader.
 This device fastens around the back of the neck and over the top of the muzzle, giving more control over a dog's direction and the intensity of pulling on a leash than most collars that fit strictly around the neck.
 Pressure on this type of collar pulls the dog's nose and consequently their head towards the handler.
-These type of collars can aid in stopping a strong dog from pulling an owner in an unsafe direction.
+These types of collars can aid in stopping a strong dog from pulling an owner in an unsafe direction.
 They are also recommended for dogs that pull as the pressure will no longer be directly on their wind pipe.

 The theory behind the utility of head halters is that if you have control of the head, you have control of the body.
 The head collar generally consists of two loops, one behind the ears and the other over the nose.
 This tool generally makes it more difficult for the dog to pull on its leash.
 This is a management tool only, it does not train the dog not to pull.